thiggy01/ubuntu-change-gdm-background/README.md

 You can restore your original gdm theme any time with `sudo ./gdm-change-login-background --restore`.

-If you change your image location, gdm won't be able to show it anymore.
+This script will save the pictures in /usr/share/gdm/saved-pictures folder so you can move your original image file without losing the gdm login image setting.